rpeleg1970/bare-metal-arm/mem/readme.md

 - we do not have an OS and VMM so newly allocated memory is taken starting from the heap base, and going up.
 A single pointer tracks the next location, which we will call 'uncharted'
 - Allocating new memory is aligned to (configurable) 16 bytes
-  - every allocated chunk has at least the size (4 bytes in this architecture) attached below the first chunk byte.
+  - every allocated chunk has at least the size (4 bytes in this architecture) attached below the first usable chunk byte.
 So this should be considered in the overall size (so up to 12 bytes we still allocate a 16 byte chunk)
 - Freed blocks are tracked in the following manner:
   - We keep a red-black tree for tracking blocks by size.
 Algorithm is derived from http://eternallyconfuzzled.com/tuts/datastructures/jsw_tut_rbtree.aspx